nikolay-turpitko/structor/README.md

 ## Other ideas

-- [ ] option to use whole tag string, not splitted (should simplify quoting for regexp etc.)
-- [ ] option to change template delimiters
-- [ ] option to automatically insert delimiters
 - [ ] errors with stack traces to debug custom functions
 - [ ] optional dependencies to xpath, goquery, etc.
 - [ ] namespaces for custom functions (at least some common prefix) - ?